LUCIT-Systems-and-Development/unicorn-binance-websocket-api/examples/binance_websocket_kline_1m_ohlcv_to_sqlite/README.md

 # Downloading and Storing Binance OHLCV Data Asynchronously To SQLite
 ## Overview
-This guide outlines how to use our Python library to asynchronously download Open, High, Low, Close, Volume (OHLCV) data from Binance for selected markets and store this data in a SQLite database.
+This guide outlines how to use our Python library to asynchronously download Open, High, Low, Close, Volume (OHLCV) data from Binance for selected markets and store this data in a SQLite database `ohlcv.db`.
 Our solution leverages WebSocket and REST API connections for real-time data streaming and efficient data management.

+To open the generated DB file you can use the [DB Browser for SQLite](https://sqlitebrowser.org).

 ## Prerequisites
 Ensure you have Python 3.7+ installed on your system.